Microplastics

 Additional Information

 This project builds on an existing model for human microplastics exposure published by Nor et al (2021).
 The Nor approach is a promising way to probabilistically model exposure – using a statistical approach to predict multiple possible outcomes – and predict microplastics concentrations in the human gut and body tissue.
 The updated model will provide direction to planned and ongoing research, offering qualitative and quantitative risk context.
-The project aims to: model microplastics with various size ranges (1 nm to 5 mm, with a primary focus on izes from 100 nm to 5 mm; 25,400,000 nm = 1 inch); cover a wide range of foods and inhalation sources, including dust; and develop a user-friendly model that allows non-experts to perform analyses.
+The project aims to: model microplastics with various size ranges (1 nm to 5 mm, with a primary focus on sizes from 100 nm to 5 mm; 25,400,000 nm = 1 inch); cover a wide range of foods and inhalation sources, including dust; and develop a user-friendly model that allows non-experts to perform analyses.
 The updated model is intended to simulate concentrations of microplastics in human organs and circulation, for example, modeling particle concentrations in lungs, lymphatic system, blood, and liver.
 The project aims to provide a list of recommendation for experimental work to refine processes and model parameters.

 Further details are available here.